 Some people also benefit from eliminating one or more of these foods: nuts, seeds, eggs, dairy, citrus, chocolate, coffee, mined salt, all fruit and legumes.

 Choose your diet by working with a doctor you trust.
-At this point in my journey, I suggest what I consider the best route, which is a low vitamin A and medium oxalate diet.
+At this point in my journey, I share what I consider the best route, which is a low vitamin A and low to medium oxalate diet.
 You can reach out to Dr. Smith for lab work and to have a doctor on board with your process.
 Or, I take a limited number of clients for dietary consulting.

 Adrenal precautions, carbs and the HPA axis